abra5umente/spotty-remote/README.md

 **Best for:** Personal use, quick setup

 **Setup:**
-1. Get a Tailscale auth key from [Tailscale Admin Console](https://login.tailscale.com/admin/settings/keys)
+1. Install Tailscale on your host machine
-2. Add the auth key to your `.env` file as `TAILSCALE_AUTH_KEY`
+2. Start Tailscale and connect to your network: `tailscale up`
 3. Set `USE_HTTPS=true` and `DOMAIN_NAME=your-tailscale-hostname.ts.net` in `.env`
-4. The app will automatically connect to Tailscale and get its hostname
+4. The app will detect your Tailscale hostname automatically
-5. Update your Spotify app's redirect URI to the generated hostname
+5. Update your Spotify app's redirect URI to your Tailscale hostname
-6. No manual Tailscale setup needed - the app handles everything
+6. Run the app - it will use your host's Tailscale installation

 **Benefits:**
 - No domain required